Icelk/kvarn.org/public/host.md

 ---

+When creating a host, it's name and alternative names can be derived from the certificate, using [this constructor](https://doc.kvarn.org/kvarn/host/struct.Host.html#method.new_name_from_cert).

 Combining these means you can meet complex requirements, using minimal resources (all everything is ran on one process).

 Example: You're running 3 websites, with both HTTP & HTTPS.
 You also have a mail server using [Postfix Admin](https://postfixadmin.sourceforge.io/), so you need to serve the PHP site.